ascorbic/astro-loaders/packages/csv/README.md

 # Astro CSV loader

 This package provides a CSV loader for Astro.
 It allows you to load and parse CSV files, and use the data in your Astro site, including using it to generate pages.
-It uses the new Astro content layer, so you need to enable experimental support and use `astro@4.14` or later.

 ## Installation